“The wise woman builds her house,

 Note also the curriculum and its outcome:

-“…the holy Scriptures, which are able to make you wise for salvation through faith in Christ Jesus.
+“…the holy Scriptures, which are able to make you wise for salvation through faith in Messiah Yeshua.
 All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the man of God may be thoroughly equipped for every good work” (2 Tim.
 3:15-17, NIV).

 So everything we should teach our children falls into one of two categories:

-- Love God.
+- Love YHVH.
 What does this look like?
-To love God means to acknowledge His wisdom, guidance, and sovereignty, so that we trust Him.
+To love YHVH means to acknowledge His wisdom, guidance, and sovereignty, so that we trust Him.
 As a result of our trust, we walk in faith and obedience.
-Encourage thankfulness and an attitude of trust and prayer (1 Thessalonians 5:16-18).
-Do not allow complaining or arguing in your home (Philippians 2:14), for Israel was severely punished for these sins!
+Our attitude becomes thankfulness and prayer (1 Thessalonians 5:16-18).
+We do not allow complaining or arguing in our homes (Philippians 2:14), for Israel was severely punished for these sins!
 They indicate that we think we are wiser, and they show we don’t trust His ways.

 - Love others.
 Something that is seriously lacking in our society is a care and concern for the welfare of others over ourselves.
 Begin at a very young age to teach your children to consider the feelings of others.
 Yes, it is normal for a child to run, play, and be loud.
-Teach your child when play is appropriate — and when play can cause distress to others.
+Teach your child when play is appropriate—and when play can cause distress to others.
 What about sharing possessions?
 Taking care of chores?
 Learning to interact with siblings and friends?
 Learning not to interrupt when others are speaking?
 Aren’t we to do all of these things for others?
 “Do nothing out of selfish ambition or vain conceit, but in humility consider others better than yourselves.
 Each of you should look not only to your own interests, but also to the interests of others.
-Your attitude should be the same as that of Christ Jesus” (Philippians 2:3-5, NIV).
-It will take hard work for you as a mother to instill love for others in your children, but it should be one of your primary goals.
+Your attitude should be the same as that of Messiah Yeshua” (Philippians 2:3-5, NIV).
+It will take hard work and consistent effort for you as a mother to instill love for others in your children, but it should be one of your primary goals.

-Now, while your children are young, be building up your house with wisdom, based on the fear of the LORD.
+Now, while your children are young, be building up your house with wisdom, based on the fear of YHVH.
 By the teen years, your children’s “workmanship” will be tested (see specifically how in Luke 6:45).
 Be very careful, in the early years, to root out foolishness, so that your young adults can pass the test.